Chuckie-XC1028/DM-AIEducationSys/README.md

 - 2015 | NIPS | Deep knowledge tracing | Stanford | Chris Piech |

+`Tips`:
+- We will update the above from time to time.
-`Tips`: If you have any questions about the above!
+- If you have any questions about the above!
 Welcome to contact me!